Newport Healthcare Outcomes

 Moreover, even though fewer than half of patients (42 percent) were “treatment ready” (willing to enter treatment because they felt they needed help) and a full third were resistant to treatment, all patients made strong, positive connections with their therapists and their treatment goals, and experienced steady improvement throughout the course of treatment—demonstrating that lack of readiness does not prevent recovery or reduce therapeutic alliance.

 As part of our healthcare outcomes data, we also publish anonymous demographic statistics of our patient community.
 First, this information offers an additional dimension to our treatment outcomes, shedding light on the prevalence of mental health and substance abuse that can be prevalent in all communities.
 Second, it shows the range of mental health and co-occurring disorders that our community is addressing, sometimes simultaneously, further illuminating the journey our patients take on their way to finding sustainable healing.

 Middle Adolescence (Ages 15-17)

 Affiliations & Accreditations

-In 2018, given the severity of the opioid and mental health crisis facing the United States, in the wake of what was exposed as false advertising by digital marketers targeting the addiction treatment space, Google, Bing, Facebook, and other leading advertising engines necessitated LegitScript certification, as the only certification service for top-rated rehab centers.
-Newport Academy is proud to have been awarded LegitScript certification shortly after the rigorous application process became available to treatment centers nationwide.
+In 2018, given the severity of the opioid and mental health crisis facing the United States, and in the wake of what was exposed as false advertising by digital marketers targeting the addiction treatment space, Google, Bing, Facebook, and other leading advertising engines established LegitScript certification as the only certification service for top-rated rehab centers.
+Newport is proud to have been awarded LegitScript certification shortly after the rigorous application process became available to treatment centers nationwide.